-This is going to be a series of post in regards to solo female travel Australia.
+This is going to be a series of posts in regard to solo female travel in Australia.
 Starting with the solo travel Brisbane tips, and things to do in Brisbane.
 I started my east coast adventure from Sydney to surfers paradise on the gold coast, followed by Brisbane and all the way to Cairns.

-I was thinking of starting with Gold Coast but Leah, one of my Instagram supporter commented asking if my Brisbane blog was out.
+I was thinking of starting with Gold Coast but Leah, one of my Instagram supporters commented asking if my Brisbane blog was out.
 So, I decided to write this one first.

 A road trip around Australia is a perfect getaway.
-Starting from Sydney is common among travellers then heading to either East coast, west coast or around Northern Territory and few other off the beaten path.
-From a few days, weeks to months-long road trip can be experienced with the pristine white sand beaches, cute koala type wildlife or swimming with the sharks or dolphins by your side!
-Even if you solo travel Australia, you will likely bump into a small group of people from escorted tours and other fellow solo travellers.
+Starting from Sydney is common among travelers then heading to either the East coast, west coast, or around Northern Territory and to Tassie.
+From a few days, weeks to months-long road trips can be experienced with the pristine white sand beaches, cute koala-type wildlife, or swimming with the sharks or dolphins by your side!
+Even if you solo travel to Australia, you will likely bump into a small group of people from escorted tours and other fellow solo travelers.

 Travelling Australia alone can be daunting given the size of the country but it is doable and definitely enjoyable.
 Hope this series of posts encourage you to travel to Australia.